 Still, that doesn’t tell us how people are using emojis in a professional setting.
 So, let’s look at some statistics on how employees and managers use emojis in workplace communication.

 Who do employees tend to use emojis with?

 All data on emoji use at work is unanimous on this one — employees tend to use emojis the most in communication with peers.

-- 15% of them use emojis in communication with managers
+- 24% of employees only use emojis in communication with their work friends, with another

 - 36% of respondents only ever emoji with coworkers at the same level.

 - 13% of employees use emojis with everyone, regardless of their position.

 - 12% of them use it in internal communication in general.

 - 4% of respondents use emojis in external communication.